 Swan R. Faith healing, Christian Science, and the medical care of children.
 The New England Journal of Medicine.
 1983;309:1639-1641.

 Vorys YV.
 The outer limits of parental autonomy: withholding medical treatment from children.
 Ohio State Law Journal.
 1981;42:813-829.

-This student's guide was developed by Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics, Seattle Children's Hospital.
+This student's guide was developed by Douglas S. Diekema, MD, MPH, director of education, Treuman Katz Center for Pediatric Bioethics and Palliative Care, Seattle Children's Hospital.